 d.
 How often do you follow through with negative threats or positive promises you make?
 What’s the impact on others’ trust of you?

-D7: Dr. Temple Grandin has said that having an intimate relationship with anyone was more trouble than it was worth, given how her autism presented.
+D7: Dr. Temple Grandin says she found seeking an intimate relationship with anyone was more trouble than it was worth, given how her autism presented.
 Others on the Autism Spectrum marry or are otherwise in long-term intimate relationships with partners, some Autistic and others non-Autistic.
-On pages D16-17, #83 tells Aspie Mouse she would be interested in being physically close (hugging, etc.).
+On pages D16-17, #83 tells Aspie Mouse she would be interested in being physically close with him (hugging, etc.).

 a.
 What are at least three reasons Aspie Mouse is uncomfortable with #83’s offer to hug him?